What's My Story?

 My third novel, “Finding Forever: A Deadline Diaries Exclusive,” is a contemporary thriller about a teen blogger who covers the world of celebrity.

-My latest work of fiction is a thriller titled, “I Like You in Real Life,” the story of young YouTube star who, after falling victim to a crazed hacker, finds herself no longer just fighting for more video views, but she must fight save her life and those of other victims.
+My latest work of fiction, "I Know Who Hacked You," is the story of young YouTube star who, after falling victim to a crazed hacker, finds herself no longer just fighting for more video views, but she must fight save her life and those of other victims.

 I am a speaker on the topics of celebrity, entertainment, the media, writing and I am a passionate teacher of how we can use writing to find our voice and share our truth.
 I have been a guest lecturer at U.S.C.’s Annenberg School of Communication and maintain my passion for hockey through my two children, both elite hockey players.
 When not writing or appearing on TV, you will find often find me engaged in my meditation practice, in a yoga class or simply sharing my passions and interests with others.